eclipse-velocitas/velocitas-docs/content/en/docs/lifecycle_management/_index.md

 Here we can see how the `MyVehicleApp` repository references package repositories by _Velocitas_, customer specific packages and some packages from a totally different development platform (Gitee).

-If you want to learn more about how to reference and use packages check the [Packages section](/docs/lifecycle_management/packages/usage/).
+If you want to learn more about how to reference and use packages check the sections for [project configuration](/docs/lifecycle_management/project-configuration/) and [packages](/docs/lifecycle_management/packages/usage/).

 ## Concept